Chrisrk99/Code-Path-Flixster/README.md

 Flix is an app that allows users to browse movies from the [The Movie Database API](http://docs.themoviedb.apiary.io/#).

 Submitted by : SARAKA KOUAME
-Time spent : 5 hours in total
+Time spent : 5 hours in totals

 ---